neeraj1397/Physical-Design-With-OpenLANE-and-SKY130/README.md

    <img src="images/d1_openlane_synthesis.jpg">

-**From the highlighted numbers in the above image, the flop ratio of the synthesized design is 0.1084 and the buffer ratio is 0.111.**
+**DAY-1 LAB TASK: From the highlighted numbers in the above image, the flop ratio of the synthesized design is 0.1084 and the buffer ratio is 0.111.**